davidavdav/GaussianMixtures.jl/README.md

 ```julia
 avll(gmm::GMM, x)
 ```
-Computes the averave log likelihood of the GMM given all data points, normalized by the feature dimension `d = size(x,2)`.
+Computes the average log likelihood of the GMM given all data points, normalized by the feature dimension `d = size(x,2)`.
 A 1-mixture GMM has an `avll` of -σ if the data `x` is distributed as a multivariate diagonal covariance Gaussian with Σ = σI.

 ```julia
 post(gmm::GMM, x::Array)